wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 # Codex Vitae - Wesley Chan

 I love [Buster Benson's Codex Vitae](https://github.com/busterbenson/public/blob/master/Codex.md).
 It's his collection of life philosophies, beliefs, and influences in his life that have shaped his thinking.
 The project also reminded me of how Dad maintains his own massive Word document -- filled with hundreds of pages that contains his thoughts and documentation about household stuff.
+I've never read through it, I just know it's there and he opens it from time to time.

 Anyways, I thought I'd jump on board, too.